-NEXUS includes fire behavior models for surface, crown, and transitional fires.
+NEXUS is a system that includes fire behavior models for surface, crown, and transitional fires.
 Like the BEHAVE Fire Behavior Prediction and Fuel Modeling System (Andrews 1986) and the FARSITE Fire Area Simulator (Finney 1998), NEXUS predicts surface fire behavior using Rothermel's (1972) mathematical model.
 In addition, NEXUS estimates potential behavior of an active crown fire using Rothermel's (1991) correlation of crown fire spread rate with predictions based on his surface fire model.
 Based on Van Wagner (1977), NEXUS links these surface and crown fire predictions by estimating the transition points between surface fire, passive crown fire (also called torching, candling, and intermittent crowning), and active crown fire (also called a running or continuous crown fire).
-NEXUS estimates final (overall) fire behavior by scaling between surface and crown fire behavior predictions using a transition function.
-NEXUS also includes several sub models to compute secondary fire behavior outputs, such as fire size and shape.
-Because NEXUS estimates both NEXUS is the only tool surface and crown fire behavior, that wildland fire managers can use the user must provide inputs for surface and crown fire models to explore the links among existing both surface and crown fuels.
+NEXUS estimates final (overall) fire behavior by scaling between surface and crown fire behavior outputs, such as fire size and shape.
+Because NEXUS estimates both NEXUS is the only tool surface and crown fire models to explore the links among existing both surface and crown fuels.
+The basic inputs for surface fire models to explore the links among existing both surface and crown fuels.
 The basic inputs for surface fire behavior prediction are the same as for BEHAVE.
 (Scott 1999)